Posted on Leave a comment

 Feature Stratux AHRS Certified AHRS

-Accuracy ±5-10° ±1-2°
+Accuracy ±3-5° (properly mounted) ±1-2°

-Drift Noticeable over time Minimal, GPS-aided
+Drift Manageable with recalibration Minimal, GPS-aided

-Calibration User-performed, challenging Factory-calibrated
+Calibration User-performed, straightforward Factory-calibrated

-Mounting Critical, DIY Professional install
+Mounting User-mounted (flexible placement) Professional install

 Cost $20 module $2,000-$15,000